meemoo/meemoo.github.io/_posts/2012-01-24-friction-free-post-scarcity-creative-economies.markdown

 Lately I have been imagining a post-scarcity friction-free creative economy.

 Music, film, and publishing industries are thrashing around trying to readjust to their post-scarcity reality.
 Object design will be next to be "post-scarce" with the rise of 3D printers.
 How can we design a creative economy that better matches reality?
+Couldn't we design a system that is more like the internet, and less about [censorship and control](http://boingboing.net/2012/01/10/lockdown.html)?

 Link = credit = deferred tip.
 -----------------------------